Updated May 26, 2020

 We apologize for any inconvenience that this may cause but feel these measures are necessary to protect the health of our staff and our visitors in light of the Coronavirus situation.

 In addition, as the CDC has issued guidelines preventing gatherings of more than 10 people, unfortunately several events were cancelled, including our Easter Egg Hunt and Memorial Day parade.
 We hope and expect that these events will return in 2021.

-Governor Whitmer has also issued an executive order limiting the size of group gatherings, non-essential city events will be postponed until at least June 12, 2020.
+As Governor Whitmer has also issued an executive order limiting the size of group gatherings, non-essential city events will be postponed until at least June 12, 2020.
 We will be making announcements about future city events as needed.

 Things are changing very quickly but you should know that we have a dedicated staff and they are hard at work every day.